jdoleary/Spellmasons/docs/CriticalPath.md

 # Desired Schedule
 - January 1/1-1/7
     - Wednesday
+        - Prevent too small late game levels
+            - This can happen if jitter puts the start points too close together
+            - see branch `start-point-jitter`
         - Finish Boss
             - See **Boss Design** in DevLog
             - Implement red portals (those portals should technically be units so that modifiers will transfer)